 UCM Animal Care and Use (IACUC)

-The University of Central Missouri’s (UCM) Institutional Animal Care and Use Committee (IACUC) is dedicated to the humane care and use of animals in activities related to research and teaching conducted at UCM or by individuals associated with the university.
+The Institutional Animal Care and Use Committee (IACUC) is dedicated to the humane care and use of animals in activities related to research and teaching conducted at UCM.
 The IACUC is guided by federal regulations and ethical principles intended to ensure the humane care and use of animals in research and teaching.
 All research and teaching involving vertebrate animals that is conducted or authorized under the jurisdiction of UCM is subject to review by the IACUC.

 1. Consult with Dr. Lankford or Mr. Metcalf for guidance in completing applications also known as protocol forms